Image Alt Text

 11. My details have changed.
 What should I do?

-As an ATAS accredited business you are require to inform us as soon as any of your details change.
+As an ATIA accredited business you are require to inform us as soon as any of your details change.

 For example, if you have recently changed networks, ownership or business details like address, contact number or authorised person.